-It wasn’t until my early-thirties that I decided I liked spending time in the kitchen.
-By then, I wanted to learn as many of my mother’s recipes as possible since she was an outstanding cook.
+It wasn’t until my early thirties that I decided I enjoyed spending time in the kitchen.
+By then, I wanted to carry on the tradition of her style of cooking since everything she created in the kitchen was a dish worthy of passing down through generations.
 Apple pie was at the top of my list of must-try recipes.
-There was only one problem for me, and that was the inferior ingredients, my mom, unknowingly used in her pies.
-So I decided to make a few changes.
+Because conventional ingredients non-organic were affordable and readily available some ingredients used to make her pies were inferior to other options, so I made a few changes.

 Share this Post